 → Complete a statement of expenses as soon as possible and sign it.
-Have it signed by the line immediate superior and by the authorising officer and send it immediately, and at the latest within three months of returning from mission (see Section 11), to the Staff Payment Office, together with all tickets and boarding cards and any originals of supporting documents relating to expenses.
+Have it signed by the line immediate superior and by the authorising officer and send it immediately, and at the latest within three months of returning from mission (see Section XIV), to the Staff Payment Office, together with all tickets and boarding cards and any originals of supporting documents relating to expenses.
+In the exceptional case that tickets, boarding cards and any original supporting documents have been lost or stolen, the staff member going on a mission shall confirm this in writing and provide other evidence for expense claims.

-1. TRAVEL ORDER
+IV.
+Travel order

-Travel orders authorise staff to travel outside their place of employment for the requirements of the service.
+- 7. Travel orders authorise staff to travel outside their place of employment for the requirements of the service.
 They should contain full details of the planned mission.
-They must specify in particular the place3, purpose and programme of the mission, itineraries4, the means of transport used, the rate communicated and, where appropriate, the conditions applied, the expected cost, any detours or parts of the journey made for private reasons and any additional costs.

-In the interests of sound financial management, the financial section must contain precise details.
+They must specify in particular the place2, purpose and programme of the mission, itineraries3, the means of transport used, the rate communicated and, where appropriate, the conditions applied, the expected cost, any detours or parts of the journey made for private reasons and any additional costs. - 8.
+In the interests of sound financial management, the financial section must contain precise details. - 9.
 Travel orders must provide authorising officers with the information they need to sign them in full knowledge of the facts.
 When completing a travel order, you must give details of any exceptional arrangements involving extra costs and inform the authorising officer accordingly so that he or she can authorise them where they are justified by the requirements of the service.
-Any exceptional arrangements made for private reasons must be paid for by the staff member to the travel agency direct.
+Any exceptional arrangements made for private reasons must be paid for by the staff member to the travel agency direct. - 10.
 For any training missions (team building, seminars, etc.) for which the costs of transport, meals and accommodation are borne by the Institution and for which participants incur no other charge, one travel order signed by the relevant authorising officer may be submitted for all participants.
 No daily subsistence allowances are payable in respect of such missions.

-1.1.
 Signing travel orders

-Notwithstanding the derogations referred to at 1.4, travel orders must be signed by the staff member going on mission, his or her immediate superior and the authorising officer before the expenditure is committed and before the staff member departs.
+11. Notwithstanding the derogations referred to at 1.4, travel orders must be signed by the staff member going on mission, his or her immediate superior and the authorising officer before the expenditure is committed and before the staff member departs.
 Any financial commitment (such as booking a hotel or ticket) entered into by members of staff going on mission without the agreement of the authorising officer will be borne by them and, if necessary, deducted from their salaries.